My Forking Life

 3. I know there is a ton of different info on whether you can add heavy cream to a pressure cooker during the pressure cooker cycle.
 That will always depend on the recipe and the fat content of your cream.
 I recommend full fat heavy cream.
 The cream in this recipe will not curdle in your pot.

-4. You can skip the bacon step and use 2 Tbsp of butter if you like.
+4. You can skip the bacon step and use 2 tablespoon of butter if you like.

 Nutrition